Fozzie Bear: On The Muppet Show

 In the first season of The Muppet Show, the show's opening featured Fozzie telling a joke during an instrumental portion of the theme song.
 Fozzie was often featured in a sketch where he did a comedy monologue, in which Statler and Waldorf would heckle him (he was their favorite victim).
 In the second season, Fozzie's comedy routines often had gimmicks such as ventriloquism or performing on roller skates.
 As the series progressed, he did fewer comedy routines, becoming more involved in the show as a whole.
 He also performed as a magician occasionally.

 Occasionally, Fozzie uses Jewish humor on the show, a nod to Frank Oz's Jewish heritage and the Borscht Belt comics that were widely popular in the mid-20th century.
-For example, "The Telephone Pole Bit" included a reference to Frank Oz's Polish Jewish father, and in Fozzie's magic act, he pulls a rabbi out of his hat.
+For example, Fozzie's "The Telephone Pole Bit" in a 1976 episode guest starring Paul Williams included a reference to Frank Oz's Polish Jewish father, and while practicing a magic act in a 1980 episode guest starring Doug Henning, Fozzie pulls a rabbi out of a hat.

 Though his main job was to be the show's comedian, he has had a number of other roles on The Muppet Show.
-He sang and danced in many musical numbers, and frequently acted in sketches (most famously his recurring sketch Bear On Patrol where he plays an unlucky police officer).
-He also often helps backstage and even attempts to plan out the show in one episode, and write the script in another.
+He sang and danced in many musical numbers, and frequently acted in sketches (including his recurring sketch Bear On Patrol where he plays an unlucky police officer).
+He also often helps backstage.

-In one episode, he and his mother Emily do a performance of Knees Up Mother Brown, in which he sings and Emily dances as Mother Brown in the chorus.
+In a 1979 episode guest starring Kenny Rogers, Fozzie and his mother Emily do a performance of Knees Up Mother Brown, in which he sings and Emily dances as Mother Brown in the chorus.